moakilodash/desktop-app/README.md

 Kaleidoswap is licensed under the [MIT License](LICENSE.md).

+## No Responsibility Disclaimer ⚠️

+**USE AT YOUR OWN RISK**: Kaleidoswap is provided "as is" without any warranties of any kind, either express or implied.

+- The developers and contributors of Kaleidoswap assume **NO RESPONSIBILITY** for any losses, damages, or other liabilities that may arise from using this software.
+- By using Kaleidoswap, you acknowledge that you are using experimental software and accept all associated risks.
+- You are solely responsible for the security of your funds, private keys, and any transactions conducted through the application.
+- We strongly recommend testing with minimal amounts on test networks before considering any use on mainnet.
+- The software may contain bugs, errors, or security vulnerabilities that could result in the loss of funds.
 ---

 *Thanks for using Kaleidoswap!
-We’re excited to see what you build, and we appreciate your feedback and contributions.*
+We're excited to see what you build, and we appreciate your feedback and contributions.*